-As part of contract obligations, the M&E Consultant is to undertake extensive field visits to different contract packages under construction in order to a) monitor, evaluate and track project progress, inputs, outputs and outcomes, b) oversee compliance of social and environmental safeguards and c) observe overall transparency and good governance during project implementation.
+As part of contract obligations, the M&E Consultant is to undertake extensive field visits to different contract packages under construction for monitoring purposes.
 The visit experience and observations with recommendations are shared with all stakeholders in the form of 'Field Visit Reports'.